(Note: I will continue to update this as I add stalls and update stalls to this page, most recent updates first.)

 I was recently recommended the Pork Cutlet Curry Rice from Jack’s Kitchen (19, left) by Mitsueki, a reader (see comments below).
 I had to try, since it was recommended.At $3.50, it seems like a bargain.
 Here it is:

 The pork was a little thin, but it was so crispy and the curry just nice.
 Very Japanese, more than Western.
 Thanks Mitsueki!

 Other Western stalls are London Grill (8, left)Holy Grill (27, left)Western BBQ (53, middle left, which is EXTREMELY popular).
 Here the Chicken Chop is recommended.So what of the Chicken Chop?
 I don’t know, it’s western food, which I don’t really do.
 The taste was nice.
 I got it without the Garlic Sauce, which people say is amazing.
-Try it for yourself.There is also Momo (129, middle right), which is in the back by Blanco Court.
-They serve KFC and pasta and other Western items.
-The KFC looks good, will have to try!
+Try it for yourself.There is now Salt, which replaced Momo (128, middle right).
+It looks like a lot of Western Chicken dishes.

 The one that has been around the longest is Pasta Manna (84, middle left).